Energy consumption

 In terms of primary fossil energy consumption, the Energy Code sets a target of a 40% reduction by 2030 compared to 2012.
 This target is broken down into sub-targets by energy vector for the years 2023 and 2028 in the Pluriannual Energy Programme.
 Compared to the reference year 2012, primary oil consumption in 2023 must be 19% lower, natural gas 10% lower and coal 66% lower.
 For 2028, the targets are -34%, -22% and -80% respectively.

-According to the 2023 edition of the Key energy figures published by the Statistical data and studies from the French Ministry of Ecological Transition, primary consumption of fossil fuels is 1247 TWh compared to 1478 TWh in 2012, a reduction of 15.6% over the period 2012-2022 (231 TWh).
-Weather-adjusted primary consumption excluding non-energy uses of oil, natural gas and coal decreased by 14.4%, 5.8% and 48.2% respectively between 2012 and 2022.
-It is therefore unlikely that the 2023 targets will be met.
+According to the 2024 edition of the Key energy figures published by the Statistical data and studies from the French Ministry of Ecological Transition, primary fossil energy consumption amounted to 1176 TWh in 2023 compared to 1478 TWh in 2012, a decrease of 20.4% over the period 2012-2023 (302 TWh).
+Weather-adjusted primary consumption of oil, natural gas and coal decreased by 16.0%, 15.9% and 62.0%, respectively, between 2012 and 2023.
+The 2023 targets for natural gas consumption are therefore met.
+For oil and coal, the targets are missed by a small margin.
+The progress made over the past five years, if maintained, should ensure that the 2030 targets are met.

 Final energy consumption